Human Mesh Modeling for Anny Body: Conclusion

 \section{Conclusion}

-We present \ours, a unified, differentiable, interpretable, and scan-free human body model that continuously encodes human shape variations across age, gender, and body type.
-Built entirely on open and procedural knowledge, \ours bridges the gap between artistic and statistical modeling, offering a transparent alternative to abstract latent spaces.
-Despite not being learned from 3D scans, \ours achieves competitive performance in fitting real scans, showing that accurate geometric modeling can be obtained purely from procedural priors and anthropometric calibration.
-Using \ours, we generate \emph{Anny-One}, a large-scale dataset of 800k synthetic images with rich diversity in pose, shape, and scene context.
-Experiments show that HMR models trained with \ours achieve state-of-the-art performance across diverse benchmarks.
+We present \ours, a unified, differentiable, and interpretable human body model that does not rely on 3D scan training data, but continuously encodes human shape variations across age, gender, and body type.
+Built entirely on open and anthropometric knowledge, \ours bridges the gap between artistic and statistical modeling, offering a transparent alternative to abstract latent spaces.
+Despite not being learned from 3D scans, \ours achieves competitive performance when fitting real scan datasets, showing that accurate geometric modeling can be obtained purely from artistic priors and anthropometric calibration.
+Using \ours, we generate Anny-One, a large-scale dataset of 780k synthetic images with rich diversity in pose, shape, and scene context.
+Experiments show that HMR models trained using \ours achieve competitive performance across diverse benchmarks.
 By providing a free, interpretable and unified 3D model that covers the full human lifespan, we hope Anny will broaden the ecosystem of human-aware computer vision.